 The PA selection models discussed above are static in the sense that area-selection decisions are exclusively based on information from a single period of time that is implicitly assumed to be stable in the future.
-However, the pervasive, wide-scaled nature of current threats makes anticipative policies critical for the accomplishment of conservation goals cost-effectively.
-In these strategies, upfront predictions and inferences concerning the plausible responses of socioecological systems over time put planners one step ahead of possible negative effects, thus causing conservation decisions to be more effective in promoting biodiversity persistence (Hannah et al., 2007).
-Predictive ecological models that expand empirical data to wide geographic spaces and distant temporal horizons (e.g. species distribution models, Elith and Leathwick, 2009) give planners plausible overviews on future conditions of their working systems (see time dimension in Figure 3).
-Thus, these tools enable conservation planners to anticipate the management of financial investments over time and to decide which, where and when a conservation action should be undertaken (Mouquet et al., 2015).
-Proactive approaches resulting from anticipated information are especially relevant when conservation-concerned species are continuously pressed, so that their persistence depends both on the success of their recurrent adaptive responses and the timely adoption of conservation actions (Naujokaitis-Lewis et al., 2018).
-Importantly, the way PAs are realized needs to shift from a static, perpetual set of areas, in which species are set aside from local threats, to a network of PAs that, altogether, cover the adaptive movements of species and flow processes with time, favoring their persistence even under global-scale stressors (i.e., dynamic equilibrium) (Hannah, 2008; Hannah et al., 2002a; Hannah et al., 2002b).
-The unprecedented rate of current and future-predicted climate change and the impacts on biodiversity need to be explicitly accommodated in anticipative conservation planning (Bonebrake et al., in press).
+However, the pervasive, wide-scaled nature of current threats makes anticipative plans critical for the accomplishment of conservation goals cost-effectively.
+In these strategies, upfront predictions and inferences concerning the plausible responses of socioecological systems over time put planners one step ahead of possible negative effects (Hannah et al., 2007).
+Predictive ecological models that expand empirical data to wide geographic spaces and distant temporal horizons (e.g. species distribution models, Elith and Leathwick, 2009) give planners plausible overviews on future conditions of their working systems (see time dimension in Fig. 1).
+These tools enable conservation planners to anticipate the management of financial investments over time and to decide which, where and when a conservation action should be undertaken (Mouquet et al., 2015).
+Proactive approaches resulting from anticipated information are especially relevant when species are continuously pressed, so that their persistence depends both on the success of their adaptive responses and the on opportune conservation actions (Naujokaitis-Lewis et al., 2018).
+Importantly, the way PAs are realized needs to shift from a static, perpetual set of areas, in which species are set aside from local threats, to a network of PAs that, altogether, cover the adaptive movements of species and flow processes with time, favoring their persistence even under global-scale stressors (i.e. dynamic equilibrium) (Hannah, 2008; Hannah et al., 2002a, 2002b).
+The unprecedented rate of current and future-predicted climate change and the impacts on biodiversity need to be explicitly accommodated in anticipative conservation plans (Bonebrake et al., 2019).

-In contrast to local threats that commonly impact local communities as a whole, climate change influences species idiosyncratically, as their genetic, physiological or behavioral adaptive apparatuses lead to specific adaptive responses to the climatic stressors.
-Climate change-concerned conservation planners need, therefore, to focus their efforts on these species-specific responses.
-Under climate change, many species are forced out of PAs (Araújo et al., 2004; Halpin, 1997; Hannah, 2008).
-Projections indicate that important networks of PAs will lose suitable climates for species of high conservation concern to subsist therein (Araújo et al., 2011; Beale et al., 2013; D'Amen et al., 2011; Hole et al., 2009; Lemes et al., 2014; Prieto-Torres et al., 2016; Regos et al., 2016; Wise et al., 2012).
+In contrast to local threats that commonly impact local communities as a whole, climate change influences species idiosyncratically, as their genetic, physiological or behavioral adaptive apparatuses lead to specific adaptive responses.
+Climate change-concerned conservation planners need to focus their efforts on these species-specific responses.
+Under climate change, many species are forced out of PAs (Araújo et al., 2004; Halpin, 1997; Hannah, 2008) with projections indicating that important networks of PAs will lose suitable climates for species of high conservation concern to subsist therein (Araújo et al., 2011; Beale et al., 2013; D'Amen et al., 2011; Hole et al., 2009; Lemes et al., 2014; Prieto-Torres et al., 2016; Regos et al., 2016; Wise et al., 2012).
 To address this challenge, new PAs need to be planned into the future and their effectiveness re-evaluated through time.
 The problem is that conservation resources are limited and classifying new PAs to buffer against the negative effects of climate change can be extremely expensive (Hannah et al., 2007; Shaw et al., 2012; Wise et al., 2012).

-Thus, the question is whether efficient strategies can be devised so that long-term conservation targets (e.g., representation targets) are continually met while keeping budgets under control.
+Thus, the question is whether efficient strategies can be devised so that long-term conservation targets (e.g. representation targets) are continually met while keeping budgets under control.